genneko/website-source/content/playing-with-bsd/system/learning-notes-on-jails.md

 ipv6_gateway_enable="YES"
 ```

-#### Separate Network Configuration
+#### Isolated Network Configuration
-This is an example configuration for five VNET jails in a network separated from the host.
+This is an example configuration for five VNET jails in a network isolated from the host.
 I used this configuration to experiment network software such as WireGuard VPN (see [this article](/playing-with-bsd/networking/freebsd-wireguard-quicklook)).

 In this configuration, one jail acts as a central router which crudely emulates a public network and is to be used as a monitoring post running tcpdump, two are routers on private sites and remaining two are hosts on the private sites.